osy/Polaris22Fixup/README.md

 ============================
 This kext fixes known graphics issues with Polaris22/VegaM on OSX.
 Only tested/supported on 10.14+.
 The details of the issue and the fix can be found [here](https://osy.gitbook.io/hac-mini-guide/details/metal-driver-fix).

+*Note that this plugin is currently incompatible with any Lilu plugin that uses user patches!*

 ## Installation

 Copy `Polaris22MetalFixup.kext` to either your `EFI/CLOVER/kexts/Other` directory in your EFI partition or to `/Library/Extensions` on your OSX partition (with SIP disabled).